 'This is an Island?' by DanceXchange

-The piece has developed from conversations which took place in May 2018 when a group of artists went out on to the streets of the city to discuss Brexit and what it means to be British, through a series of road shows supported by DanceXchange and the Brexit Studies department at Birmingham City University.
+The piece developed from conversations which took place in May 2018 when a group of artists went out on to the streets of the city to discuss Brexit and what it means to be British, through a series of road shows supported by DanceXchange and the Brexit Studies department at Birmingham City University.

-GARY CLARK is the electrifying and witty dance artist whose most recent widely acclaimed work 'Coal,' co-commissioned by DanceXchange, looked at the old mining communities of the North.
+GARY CLARKE is the electrifying and witty dance artist whose most recent widely acclaimed work 'Coal,' co-commissioned by DanceXchange, looked at the old mining communities of the North.
 Originally from Barnsley, Gary is one of the UK’s leading contemporary dance artists.
 His quirky choreography is thought provoking, visually striking and instantly recognisable.